The Uninhabitable Earth

 Life After Warming

 The future is being transformed by climate change faster and more dramatically than we realized.
-Politics, technology, cities, business—even our sense of history, human rights, and justice—will all be changed by this massive force.
+Politics, tech, business—even our sense of human rights—will all be changed by this massive force.
 But how?
 To what degree?
-In his critically-hailed instant New York Times bestseller The Uninhabitable Earth, David Wallace-Wells tells the epic story of our time.
-In urgent talks, he asks key questions—how will the map of global power shift as coastlines are redrawn?—and reminds us that everything is within our control, so long as we resist complacency.
+In his critically-hailed instant New York Times bestseller, The Uninhabitable Earth, David Wallace-Wells tells the epic story of our time.
+His urgent talks ask the key questions for securing our future, and he reminds us that everything is within our control, so long as we resist complacency.

 “Potent and evocative … Wallace-Wells has resolved to offer something other than the standard narrative of climate change … He avoids the ‘eerily banal language of climatology’ in favor of lush, rolling prose.”— Jennifer Szalai, The New York Times